JohnnyJayJay/poker/README.md

 (poker/all-in game)
 ```

-An implementation of a Discord bot that allows you to play this in chat is planned/WIP and will be added to this repo.
+An implementation of a Discord bot that allows you to play this in chat is WIP and can be found in the poker.discord namespaces.

 ## License